 When I was looking for a better holster I learned that there is no "one size fits all holster".
 Each person is unique in size, shape, proportions, arm length, dress, habits, environment, mobility, experience, weapon preference etc.

 All of these factors affect what holster and its details, will work the best for you.
-That's why I do things the way I do.
+That's why I make gun leather the way

 Thank you for taking the time to look at my website and products, Peace, Prayers and Prosperity.......Eric L. @ HBE

-This is just a process of questions, answers and information.
-I cannot teach you how to pick the perfect holster in a couple of lines of text, but can steer you in the right direction.
+This is just a couple of questions, answers and information.
+I cannot teach you how to pick the perfect holster in a couple of lines of text, but can start to steer you in the right direction.